Code-Institute-Submissions/johnhenryroche-ms1-rochefitness/README.md

 3. As a Frequent User, I want to confirm if opening hours have been amended or contact the gym with specific enquiries (e.g. is gym open on a bank holiday)
 - At the bottom of every page there is a footer which has all relevant current information for the gym.

 ## Further Testing
-- The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+- The website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
-- The website was viewed on a variety of devices such as Desktop, iPad, iPhone 6 & iPhoneX.
-All formats were in order with no sections out of line or overlapping.
+- The website was viewed on a variety of devices such as Desktop, iPad, iPhone 6 & iPhone X. All formats were in order with no sections out of line or overlapping.
-- I completed a large amount of testing to ensure that all links were working correctly and that external links opened.
+- I completed a large amount of testing to ensure that all links were working correctly and that external links opened, and was happy that there were no broken links.
-- My family were asked to review the site and documentation to point out any bugs and/or user experience issues, and I also listed the project on the Peer Review channel on Slack.
+- My family were asked to review the site and documentation to point out any bugs and/or user experience issues, and I also listed the project on the Peer Review channel on Slack and took on any suggestions offered from that.

 ### Known Bugs
 - The dropdown links for the navbar (on mobile devices) can be a little difficult to see when a page has a white background (owing to the purple colour), but the link names are still perfectly visible.

-# Deployment
+## Deployment

-## GitHub Pages
+### GitHub Pages

 This project was developed using Gitpod.
-I planned the site over several weeks and then committed to git and pushed to Github.
+I planned the site outline over several weeks and then committed the code to git and pushed to Github.

 To deploy this page to GitHub Pages, the following steps need to be followed;